cult-of-coders/grapher/README.md

 [![Build Status](https://api.travis-ci.org/cult-of-coders/grapher.svg?branch=master)](https://travis-ci.org/cult-of-coders/grapher)

 _Grapher_ is a Data Fetching Layer on top of Meteor and MongoDB.
 It is production ready and battle tested.
-Brough to you by [Cult of Coders](https://www.cultofcoders.com) — Web & Mobile Development Company.
+Brought to you by [Cult of Coders](https://www.cultofcoders.com) — Web & Mobile Development Company.

 Main features: